It can be but myself I crucify.

 All we have to do is accept that the appearance of the external horror show is our own doing, and that it can be undone in an instant, simply by asking the Voice for God to think for us, to interpret for us, and to guide the rhythm of our living accordingly.

 This is not easy!
-Yet the lesson assures us that we are not going to work it out alone.
+Yet the lesson assures us that we are do not have to work it out alone.

 There is no Thought of God that does not go with you to help you reach that instant, and to go beyond it quickly, surely and forever.
 When the fear of God is gone, there are no obstacles that still remain between you and the holy peace of God (W-pI.196.12:1-2).